 The Company conducts a portion of its business through an equity interest in associates.
-An associate is an entity over which the Company has significant influence, and is neither a subsidiary nor a joint arrangement.
+An associate is an entity over which the Company has significant influence, and is neither a subsidiary nor a joint arrangement, and includes the Company's 44% interest in Minera Juanicipio S.A. de C.V., a Mexican incorporated joint venture company.
 The Company has significant influence when it has the power to participate in the financial and operating policy decisions of the associate but does not have control or joint control over those policies.